 None of the four strains tested were influenced by the amount of salt added to the curd.
 Acid production rates during cheesemaking (with cook temperature of 38¬∞C) was more dependent on the individual strain than whether it was a lactis or cremoris strain.
 Based on flow cytometry, ~5% of the total starter culture cells in the cheese were dead after 6 d of storage.
 Another 5 to 15% of the cells were designated as being alive but live-semi permeable, with cremoris strains having the higher percentage of such cells.
 Thus, it can be said that plate count does not fully describe the fate and activity of starter culture during cheese storage, and that flow cytometry provides additional information on microbiology of cheese and can help track living cells during cheese storage and flavor development.

 Poudel, Rhitika, "Understanding the Microbial Population of Lactococcus lactis. subsp.
 Strains During Cheese Making and Initial Storage" (2020).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 7938.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .